EminLU/UniDetox/README.md

   --target_model "gpt2-xl"
 ```

-If you find our work helpful, please cite our paper as follows:
+If you find our work helpful, please cite our paper:

 ```bibtext
 @inproceedings{